revue-org/revue/docs/website/docs/report/design/bounded-contexts.md

 - *LocationMonitoringGranted*: event that is sent when a user is granted permission to monitor a location
 - *LocationMonitoringDenied*: event that is sent when a user is denied permission to monitor a location
-- *UserAuthenticated*: event that is sent when a user is authenticated
+- *UserLoggedIn*: event that is sent when a user is authenticated

 ## Users